-Because of restrictive bans in neighboring states, Colorado is considered a regional safe haven for women and families who need abortions later in pregnancy.
+Because of restrictive bans in neighboring states, Colorado is considered a regional safe haven for patients and families who need abortion care.
 If a ban were to pass in our state, there would be few other places to go to receive potentially life-saving care.

 There is a coordinated nationwide effort to ban all abortions.
-Politically-motivated restrictions that make it harder to get an abortion—increasing costs, making it difficult to find a provider, adding logistical hurdles like travel days and multiple doctors appointments—can force someone who began seeking an abortion earlier in their pregnancy to have an abortion later in pregnancy.
-A ban on abortions later in pregnancy would leave women and their families without options.
+Politically-motivated restrictions that make it harder to get an abortion—increasing costs, making it difficult to find a provider, adding logistical hurdles like travel days and multiple doctor appointments—can force someone who began seeking an abortion earlier in their pregnancy to have an abortion later in pregnancy.

 - Over 39 states have implemented medically-unnecessary requirements for doctors and hospitals who provide abortions.
 This limits the number of places where someone can get an abortion, forcing them in many cases to have to take time off work and/or travel long distances to get a simple medical procedure.